 Example: The Seller has their home listed for $150K

-- Scenario 1: After 6mo, the home still has not sold and they have not been getting many offers.
-They are stuck on getting a specific sales price
+- Scenario 1: After 6mo, the home still has not sold and have not been many offers.
+They are stuck on specific sales price

 - Seller Motivation: Get their desired sales price

-- Scenario 2: The Seller is an empty nester or retiree looking for monthly income
+- Scenario 2: The Seller is empty nester or retiree looking for monthly income

 - Seller Motivation: Maximize their income